Cowgirl Beans is an easy, budget-friendly recipe featuring dried pinto beans cooked with tomato, jalapeno, and onion.

-BeeBop is always talking about the "pintos and cheese" that his Mom made for them when he was a little fellow growing up out west.
-BeeBop's family is from the same area as mine, but his Dad was in the Air Force so he moved around a couple of times before they settled down again in south Georgia.
+BeeBop is always talking about the “pintos and cheese” that his Mom made for them when he was a little fellow growing up out west.
+BeeBop’s family is from the same area as mine, but his Dad was in the Air Force, so he moved around a couple of times before they settled down again in south Georgia.

-Apparently, pinto beans were a big part of the diet out in New Mexico where they were stationed for a while.
-And they were cheap - very important when you're raising five kids on military pay!
+Apparently, pinto beans were a big part of their diet out in New Mexico where they were stationed for a while.
+And they were cheap – very important when you’re raising five kids on military pay!

 This one for Cowgirl Beans was published by Craig Claiborne in his wonderful book Craig Claiborne’s Southern Cooking, but I’m sure it wasn’t his original creation.
 I’d guess that this recipe had been around the block a couple of times before he got it.
 Regardless, it’s a great dish to serve with hearty food.
 I served it with some pork chops and a fresh green salad.